Roland Martin (journalist)

-Roland Sebastian Martin (born November 14, 1968) is a left-wing commentator.
-He was a commentator for TV One, the host of News One Now, and Washington Watch with Roland Martin.
+Roland Sebastian Martin is a political commentator for TV One as the host of both News One Now and Washington Watch with Roland Martin.

-He was also a CNN contributor, appearing on a variety of shows, including The Situation Room, Anderson Cooper's AC360, and many others.
+He was formerly a CNN contributor, appearing The Situation Room, Anderson Cooper's AC360, and others.
 In October 2008, he joined the Tom Joyner Morning Show as senior analyst.
-He currently hosts a web series, Roland Martin Unfiltered on YouTube.
+He hosts a web series, Roland Martin Unfiltered on YouTube.

 Books authored by Martin include Speak, Brother!
 A Black Man's View of America, Listening to the Spirit Within: 50 Perspectives on Faith and The First: President Barack Obama's Road to the White House as originally reported by Roland S. Martin and White Fear: How the Browning of America is Making White Folks Lose Their Minds.

+He was part of the CNN news crew that earned a Peabody Award for its 2008 United States elections coverage.

-Life and career
+Early life and career

 Martin was born in Houston, Texas.
 His maternal great-grandparents had migrated from Haiti to Louisiana, where his family originates.
 He graduated with a B.S. in journalism from Texas A&M University and a master's degree in Christian communications from Louisiana Baptist University.
+Martin is a life member of the National Association of Black Journalists; a life member of Alpha Phi Alpha Fraternity and a member of Sigma Pi Phi Fraternity.

 He is the former executive editor of the Chicago Defender.

-From 2005 to 2008, Martin hosted a morning radio talk show on WVON in Chicago and was with CNN as a contributor from 2007 to 2013.
+From 2005 to 2008, Martin hosted a morning radio talk show on WVON in Chicago.
 He guest-hosted Campbell Brown: No Bias, No Bull while Brown was on maternity leave in April and May 2009.
+In 2009, CNN was awarded a Peabody Award for its outstanding 2008 election coverage, of which Martin was a member of the news teamn.

 He became the host of TV One's first Sunday News program Washington Watch with Roland Martin in 2009.
-It ran for 4 years and is currently off the air.
+It ran for 4 years.
+His popularity skyrocketed when he became a cable news fixture as a commentator for CNN from 2007 to 2013.
+CNN ratings spiked whenever Martin appeared on the cable channel’s programs.

 In March 2013, Martin announced on Twitter that he was leaving CNN.
 His last day was on April 6, 2013.

 It was announced on July 9, 2013, that Martin would be the host of TV One's first live one-hour, weekday morning news program titled NewsOne Now.
 The program premiered on November 4, 2013.
 On December 7, 2017, Martin announced on air that TV One had canceled the show due to low ratings from Black viewers, but that he would still remain involved with the network.
 On January 14, 2018, it was announced that Martin had won two NAACP Image Awards for the show.

-Also, Roland hosted a three-hour radio show called The Roland Martin Show.
-He currently hosts a web series, Roland Martin Unfiltered on YouTube.
+Martin hosted a three-hour radio show called The Roland Martin Show.